 - Use your updated resume information to create a LinkedIn account.

 - Use the Career Center to develop a Strategic Career Plan and complete a mock interview.
 Schedule an appointment to complete a mock interview.

 - Use InterviewStream to continue practicing your interviewing skills from your computer or laptop.

-- Attend one of our Internship Search Workshops on Tuesdays at 11 a.m. or 2 p.m. in Lanier 140 so that you can gain experience before you start your job or graduate school search.
+- Attend one of our Internship Search Workshops on Tuesdays and Wednesdays at 11 a.m. or 2 p.m. in Lanier 140 so that you can gain experience before you start your job or graduate school search.